What We’ve Learnt From Teaching Our Long Division Lesson 2,968 times

-On average most of our 1-to-1 Maths lessons get taught thousands of times.
-In the run up to SATs week when we’ve got up to 6,000 pupils plugging gaps, and developing their fluency, reasoning and problem solving with us, we might see a particular lesson has been chosen by teachers or recommended by our diagnostic tools, up to 500 times in a week.
+On average, our 1-to-1 maths lessons get taught thousands of times.
+In the run up to SATs week, we’ve got up to 6,000 pupils plugging gaps, developing their fluency, reasoning and problem solving with us, we might see a particular lesson has been chosen by teachers or recommended by our diagnostic tools, up to 500 times in a week.
 So we need to make sure these lessons aren’t just good but great lessons.

 We feel very privileged to be able to teach so many pupils each week, but it also means we have a responsibility to make sure our lessons are the best they can be.